Moscow, third Rome: Since the 16th century

 It was also Sophia's brother, Andreas Palaiologos, who held the rights of succession to the Byzantine throne.
-Andreas died in 1502, having sold his titles and royal and imperial rights to Ferdinand II of Aragon and Isabella I of Castile.
+Andreas died in 1502, having sold his titles and royal and imperial rights to Ferdinand II of Aragon and Isabella I of Castile, who would not act on them.
 A stronger claim was based on religious symbolism.
 The Orthodox faith was central to Byzantine notions of their identity and what distinguished them from "barbarians".
-Vladimir the Great had converted Kievan Rus' to Orthodoxy in 988, in return for which he became the first barbarian to ever get an Imperial princess as a wife.
+As the preeminent Orthodox nation following the Byzantine collapse, Moscow would view itself as the empire's logical successor:

 "The liturgical privileges that the Byzantine emperor enjoyed carried over to the Muscovite tsar.
 In 1547, for instance, when Ivan IV was crowned tsar, not only was he anointed as the Byzantine emperor had been after the late twelfth century, but he was also allowed to communicate in the sanctuary with the clergy."

 During Ecumenical Patriarch Jeremias II's visit to Moscow in 1588-9 "to collect funds to assist the [Eastern] Orthodox communities living in the Ottoman Empire", Jeremias recognized in 1589 the Metropolitan of Moscow as patriarch.
 This recognition was "a victory for those who saw Moscow as the Third Rome."

 Shortly before Joseph II inherited the States of the House of Austria, he traveled to Russia in 1780.
-In her conversations with him Catherine II made it clear that she would renew the Byzantine empire and to use her one-year-old grandson Konstantin as Emperor of Constantinople.
+In her conversations with him, Catherine II made it clear that she would renew the Byzantine empire and to use her one-year-old grandson Konstantin as Emperor of Constantinople.
 The guest tried to suggest to the host that he could be held harmless in the Papal States.

 Russian world

 The Russian world is ecclesiastical in its form, but geopolitical in its essence; it is a concept that was put forward in a keynote speech on November 3, 2009, by Patriarch Kirill (Gundyayev) of Moscow which he described as a "common civilisational space" of countries sharing Eastern Orthodoxy, Russian culture and language, and a common historical memory.
 The "Russian world" under the Patriarch Kirill focused only on the Eastern Slavic countries of Eastern Europe; that is, on Ukraine and Belarus, while leading the Russian Orthodox Church to isolate itself.

-The ideas of the Russian world are used as a justification for the revival of the Russian Empire.
-It has been suggested that Vladimir Putin envisions a recreation of Russia's "mission", at least in terms of the Slavic people, although it has also been noted that this viewpoint may be highly exaggerated.